Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Helicity Softer Dipole Pomeron Model for the Production

-Linear Regge trajectories are utilized for all exchanges in our model, for simplicity: \be \af_{\mathbb{E}}(t)=\af_{\mathbb{E}}(0)+\af'_{\mathbb{E}} t, \qquad \af_{\mathbb{E}}(0)\equiv \bar{\af}_{\mathbb{E}}, \qquad (\mathbb{E}=\mathbb{P},\mathbb{R},\mathbb{U}) \ee \emph{It is important to emphasize} that the intercepts $\bar{\af}_{\mathbb{E}}$ and slopes $\af'_{\mathbb{E}}$ of $\af_{\mathbb{E}}(t)$ are treated as \emph{adjustable parameters} in our model, rather than fixed values as used in the previous works.
-The quoted fixed $\bar{\af}_{\mathbb{E}}$ \& $\af'_{\mathbb{E}}$ values in those works were mainly estimated from the $\si_{tot}$ data of nucleon collisions, thus are not responsible to the process dynamics.
-This is the reason of the aforementioned SDPM failure in $t-$distributions, as will be demonstrated in Sec.\ref{Sec4}.
-Nevertheless, $\bar{\af}_{\mathbb{E}}$ and $\af'_{\mathbb{E}}$ are observed to be moderately dispersed when compiling the Regge-theory fitted results from different experiments of hadron collision processes \cite{uncexp}, it is thus evident that the \textit{de facto} experimental uncertainties of these paramters are fairly considerable.
-On the other hand, the theoretical investigations also indicate that the their uncertainties are significant: it's known that the Pomeron $\bar{\af}_{\mathbb{P}}$ and $\af'_{\mathbb{P}}$ receive higher-order QCD corrections (from the ladder loop diagrams), which are large and not very convincing \cite{uncQCD}; the uncertainties associated with the $f_{2}$ trajectory parameters were found sizeable in the phenomenological dispersive formalism \cite{uncDisp}; and the non-perturbative calculations such as glueball trajectory from the lattice study of $SU(3)$ gauge theory \cite{uncLat} and the Pomeron \& Reggeon trajectories in holographic QCD model fitted to $pp/p\bar{p}$ data \cite{uncAkira}, also show sizeable parameter deviations of both trajectories.
-Hence, \emph{it is well justified that $\bar{\af}_{\mathbb{E}}$ \& $\af'_{\mathbb{E}}$ are allowed to vary within narrow ranges of their uncertainties accounting the above experimental and theoretical considerations} (shown underlined in Tab.\ref{tabresult}) and their values are determined by the VM photoproduction experiments as implemented in our fitting in Sec.\ref{Sec3}.
+\emph{It is important to emphasize} that the intercepts $\bar{\alpha}_{\mathbb{E}}$ and slopes $\alpha'_{\mathbb{E}}$ of $\alpha_{\mathbb{E}}(t)$ are treated as \emph{adjustable parameters} in our model, rather than fixed values as used in the previous works.
+The quoted $\bar{\alpha}_{\mathbb{E}}$ \& $\alpha'_{\mathbb{E}}$ values in those works were mainly estimated from the $\sigma^{hh}_{tot}$ data, thus are not responsible to the matrix elements.
+Nevertheless, the fitted $\bar{\alpha}_{\mathbb{E}}$ and $\alpha'_{\mathbb{E}}$ values are observed to be moderately dispersed \cite{uncexp1,uncexp2,uncexp3,uncexp4},\cite{uncexp5}\footnote[1]{$\alpha'_{\mathbb{P}}=0.215(07)$ when extrapolating the photon virtuality $Q^{2}\rightarrow 0$.}, so their experimental uncertainties are \textit{de facto} substantial.
+On the other hand, the theoretical investigations also indicate that their uncertainties are significant: the Pomeron $\bar{\alpha}_{\mathbb{P}}$ and $\alpha'_{\mathbb{P}}$ receive large and poorly constrained QCD corrections \cite{uncQCD1,uncQCD2,uncQCD3,uncQCD4}; the uncertainties of the $f_{2}$ trajectory parameters were found sizeable in the phenomenological dispersive formalism \cite{uncDisp}; and the nonperturbative calculations such as glueball trajectory from the lattice study \cite{uncLat} and the holographic QCD model \cite{uncAkira1,uncAkira2} show sizeable value deviations of these parameters.
+Hence, \emph{it is well justified that $\bar{\alpha}_{\mathbb{E}}$ \& $\alpha'_{\mathbb{E}}$ are allowed to vary within narrow ranges of their uncertainties accounting for the above experimental and theoretical considerations} (shown underlined in Tab.\ref{tabresult}) and their values are determined by the VM photoproduction experiments as implemented in our fitting in Sec.\ref{Sec3}.
 Our model features this crucial distinction as an \emph{effective theory of QCD for this process}, which we will discuss in Sec.\ref{secdisc}.
-We require the Pomeron intercept $\bar{\af}_{\mathbb{P}}\leq 1$ to maintain SDPM's virtue of retaining the Froissart–Martin bound of cross-section\cite{FMbound}.
-The allowed ranges of Reggeon trajectory parameters $\bar{\af}_{\mathbb{N}}$ and $\bar{\af}_{\mathbb{U}}$ are more physical than SDPM, and $\bar{\af}_{\mathbb{U}}$ is set to $m_{\pi}^{2}\af'_{\mathbb{U}}$ to guarantee its pseudoscalar property like JPACM.
+The allowed ranges of Reggeon trajectory parameters $\bar{\alpha}_{\mathbb{N}}$ and $\bar{\alpha}_{\mathbb{U}}$ are more physical than SDPM, and $\bar{\alpha}_{\mathbb{U}}$ is set to $m_{\pi}^{2}\alpha'_{\mathbb{U}}$ to guarantee its pseudoscalar property like JPACM.